 A legal encyclopedia is a comprehensive set of brief articles on legal topics.
-It is arranged similarly to a general encyclopedia, such as Encyclopaedia Britannica, with topical articles arranged in alphabetical order and an index in the final volume(s).
-The two most popular general legal encyclopedias are American Jurisprudence, 2d (Am.
-Jur.) and Corpus Juris Secundum (C.J.S.).
+It is arranged similarly to a general encyclopedia, such as Encyclopedia Britannica, with topical articles arranged in alphabetical order.
+In the final volume(s) of most legal encyclopedias is an index.
+The two most popular general legal encyclopedias are Corpus Juris Secundum (C.J.S.), and American Jurisprudence, 2d (Am.
+Jur.
+2d).
 In addition, there are numerous state legal encyclopedias, as well as encyclopedias with a more narrow focus, such as American Jurisprudence Trials.

-Am.
-Jur. is selective, in contrast to C.J.S.'s comprehensiveness.
+American Jurisprudence's methodology is selective, in contrast to C.J.S.'s comprehensiveness.
 This means that Am.
-Jur.
-Provides citations only to the cases the editors consider the best or most important.
+Jur. provides citations only to the cases the editors consider the best or most important.
 This results in shorter footnotes, adding to the readability of Am.
 Jur.'s articles.
 In addition, this set of encyclopedias is more likely to cover important federal statutory material.
-Am.
-Jur. is also available on Westlaw and Lexis.

 Articles in Corpus Juris Secundum tend to be longer and more detailed than American Jurisprudence articles.
 Because C.J.S.'s goal is to provide the researcher with every relevant citation, you will see some pages which have more footnotes than actual text.
 Second, C.J.S. will tend to give you citations to mostly cases, and fewer statutes.
 If there is an appropriate topic and key number for your subject, C.J.S. will also provide these.
 Thus, C.J.S. will be helpful in getting you ready to use the various West digests.
 (See Digests, Headnotes, and Key Numbers on the Case Law Research Guide for more on using digests.)

 Running time: 3:16 minutes